IceWhaleTech/ZimaDocs/source/zimacube/Assembly-Tutorial.md

 | ![](https://manage.icewhale.io/api/static/docs/1731048479761_copyImage.png) | ![](https://manage.icewhale.io/api/static/docs/1731048480552_copyImage.png) |
 | - | - |

-#### 6. Front interface panel removal
+#### 6. Disassembly of the front interface panel

-*   Front: Removing the top cover disassembly tutorial
+- Front: Disassembling the top cover [Disassembly Tutorial]

-*   Remove the cover plate of the front panel (push the ten buckles in the picture and remove them).
+- Remove the cover of the front panel (push the ten clips in the picture inwards and remove them)

-*   Unscrew the four screws on the front panel
+- Unscrew the four screws of the front panel

-*   Remove the front version
+- Remove the front panel

 | ![](https://manage.icewhale.io/api/static/docs/1731048481422_copyImage.png) | ![](https://manage.icewhale.io/api/static/docs/1731048482342_copyImage.png) |
 | - | - |

-**Replace the front version**
+**Replace the front panel**

-Align and tighten the four bolts replacing the front panel

-Align the four buckles under the gear shift with the four holes

-Lift up and press until you hear a "click".
+Align the four screws of the replacement front panel and tighten them Align the four clips under the stopper to the four holes Lift up and press until you hear a "click"

-Front panel replacement completed
+The front panel is replaced

 | ![](https://manage.icewhale.io/api/static/docs/1731048483159_copyImage.png) | ![](https://manage.icewhale.io/api/static/docs/1731048484064_copyImage.png) | ![](https://manage.icewhale.io/api/static/docs/1731048484959_copyImage.png) |
 | - | - | - |

-#### 7. Main board removal
+#### 7. Disassembly of the motherboard

-*   Front: Disassembling the main board disassembly tutorial
+- Front: Disassembling the motherboard [Disassembly Tutorial]

-*   Front: Removing the front panel disassembly tutorial
+- Front: Disassemble the front panel [Disassembly Tutorial]

-*   Removal of the four-corner screwdriver inside the main board chassis
+- Remove the motherboard by tightening the screws at the four corners of the chassis

 ![](https://manage.icewhale.io/api/static/docs/1731048486040_copyImage.png)

-*   Press the lift latch and pull out the transmission line connector in the figure
+- Press and lift the lock and pull out the transmission line interface in the picture

 ![](https://manage.icewhale.io/api/static/docs/1731048486853_copyImage.png)

-*   Lift the two fixed locks in the figure (as shown in the figure) , then hold the black line and pull it up
+- Lift the two fixed locks in the picture (the locks are shown in the picture), then hold the black wire and pull it upwards

 ![](https://manage.icewhale.io/api/static/docs/1731048487519_copyImage.png)